hecanjog/pdintro/source/first.rst

 Some objects come with pd itself.
 If you downloaded the 'vanilla' version of pd, you will have a more minimal but very powerful set of objects.
 If you downloaded Pd extended, you will get a number of additional libraries of objects as well.
 You can download additional objects that other people have made and use them alongside the built in objects.
-You can also use your own patches as though they were themselves objects.
+You can also use your own patches as abstractions - which behave as though they were themselves objects.
 We'll come back to that later.
+First lets start patching.

 Inlets, Outlets and Data Types
 ==============================

-Objects have inputs and outputs, which you can use to connect them to one another and create a signal path.
-Where you'd have an amplifier at the terminating end of the signal path if you were hooking up some guitar pedals, in pd that end point is the ``[ dac~ ]`` object.
-(There are other ways to get data in and out of pd - but for the purposes of this workshop I'll stick to audio.)
-The ``[ dac~ ]`` object is an interface to your audio hardware.
-It has up to as many inlets as your soundcard has channels - so typically there are two inlets: one for the left channel and one for the right.
+Objects have inputs and outputs, which you can connect to one another to create a signal path, or send messages.
 If we wanted to mimic the signal path of a guitar plugged into a volume pedal, which is in turn plugged into an amplifier, in pure data we could create a simple patch with three objects.